Level 6 Chartered Surveyor (Quantity Surveyor Pathway) Degree Apprenticeship BSc (Hons)

 Why choose a Degree Apprenticeship - how does it differ from a part-time course?

-- Through new government funding, your employer will be responsible for apprenticeship course fees, meaning that you will not pay University tuition fees.
+- Through Government funding, your employer will be responsible for apprenticeship course fees, meaning that you will not pay University tuition fees.

 - You'll have the added advantage of years of relevant work experience, while making industry connections along the way.
 This could enhance your future employability and boost your career progression.